809: I Was a Teenage Werewolf

 Elvis J. Pollard.

 Elvis Presley (1935-1977), the King of Rock and Roll, was one of the most popular musicians from the 1950s until his death in the late 1970s.
 He was a teen idol in the late 1950s, helped usher in the era of rock and roll, became a movie star, created an enormous and opulent home at Graceland in Memphis, Tennessee, developed problems with drug abuse, and finally died of a heart attack at the age of 42.
-Michael J. Pollard (real name Michael J. Pollack Jr.) is an American actor whose best-known role is that of C.W.
+Michael J. Pollard (born Michael J. Pollack Jr., 1939-2019) was an American actor whose best-known role is that of C.W.
 Moss in the 1967 film Bonnie and Clyde.
-With his nerdy, almost elfin appearance, he’s played more than 100 character parts in films and TV shows.
+With his nerdy, almost elfin appearance, he played more than 100 character parts in films and TV shows.
 Deep trivia: Canadian actor Michael J. Fox’s actual middle name is Andrew; to avoid having his name sound like “a fox” or the Canadian “eh?”, he changed it to Michael J. Fox in a tribute to Michael J. Pollard.

 [Sung.]
 Tomorrow belongs to me ...